 Children have more flexible bones than adults and so the bone may not break completely but may bend or splinter on one side of the bone.

 Symptoms: pain where there is an injury, swelling and tenderness, deformity of the injured area, inability to use the injured area normally, blood loss resulting in shock.

 What should you do?
 Dial 111 for an ambulance, but for minor fractures (for example, a fractured finger), consult your GP.
 Treat any bleeding with pressure around the wound and cover bone ends with clean, non-fluffy material.
-Reassure the child and keep
+Reassure the child and keep them warm.

 Children may choke on objects as seemingly harmless as lollies or peanuts.